 Pinpoint the Audience’s Purpose

 The audience’s purpose is very similar to the author’s purpose, except it focuses on the reader’s role rather than what the author is trying to achieve.
 The audience’s purpose can be summarized by action words.
 For example, your purpose as the reader may be to review or to learn.
-Purdue OWL lists other audience purposes, such as to interpret, to evaluate, to make informed decisions, or to understand.
+Purdue OWL lists other audience purposes, such as interpreting, evaluating, making informed decisions, or understanding.
 If you are having trouble finding the audience’s purpose, find the author’s purpose and work backward.
 If the author’s purpose is to educate, the audience’s purpose is mostly likely to learn or to review.

 Notes and Captions Are Important